Home Report Uddingston

 As for local schooling, there are two local primary schools, the Roman Catholic St John the Baptist Primary School and the non-denominational Muiredge Primary School.
 Uddingston Grammar School is the non-denominational secondary school.
 Uddingston Grammar's catchment extends over both the motorway and the river, encompassing primary schools in Bothwell, Birkenshaw, Tannochside and Newton (Cambuslang).
 The closest Roman Catholic secondary schools are Holy Cross High School, Hamilton and Cardinal Newman High School, Bellshill.

 Uddingston has an excellent selection of housing types.
 Luxurious modern family homes and fantastic examples of red Georgian and Victorian sandstone villas are available throughout the town.
-As of March 2021, property in Uddingston stood at an average price of £188,231.
-This is a fall of 0.47% in the last three months (since December 2020) and a rise of 4.14% since March 2020.
+The average price for property in Uddingston stood at £205,450 in August 2021.
+This is a fall of 1.10% since May 2021 and a rise of 5.42% since 12 months ago.
 However, this average hides quite a range, and it is not uncommon for larger detached sandstone properties or high-end modern homes to sell anywhere between the £500,000 and £800,000 range, with some achieving even higher selling prices depending on the street and finish or additions.

 Why Use Shepherds